-The course is approximately 14-18 hours long and can be delivered in 1 of 3 half day) to tailor the course to the needs of the participants. followed by a 5-hour face-to-face session.
-(7 hours), followed by a 5-hour video conferencing session.
+The course is approximately 14-18 hours long and can be delivered in 1 of 3

+Face-to-Face Blended Face-to-Face Blended Online + 4 + 000 2 x 7 hour sessions over 2 days and up to 2 extra modules (up to an additional half day) to tailor the course to the needs of the participants.
+Self-paced eLearning (7 hours), followed by a 5-hour face-to-face session.
+Self-paced eLearning (7 hours), followed by a 5-hour video conferencing session.